John Lilburne: Early life

 John Lilburne was the son of Richard Lilburne, heir to "a modest manorial holding" at Thickley Punchardon near Bishop Auckland, County Durham, and his wife Margaret (d.
 1619), daughter of Thomas Hixon.
 He was probably born in Sunderland, but the exact date of his birth is unknown; there is some dispute as to whether he was born in 1613, 1614, or 1615.
-His father, Richard Lilburne, was the last man in England to insist that he should be allowed to settle a legal dispute with a trial by combat until Abraham Thornton did so in 1818.
-John's elder brother Robert Lilburne also later became active in the Parliamentary cause but seems not to have shared John's Leveller beliefs.
-By his own account Lilburne received the first ten years of his education in Newcastle, almost certainly at the Royal Free Grammar School.
+His father, Richard Lilburne, was the last man in England to insist that he be allowed to settle a legal dispute with a trial by combat, until Abraham Thornton did so in 1818.
+John's elder brother Robert Lilburne also later became active in the Parliamentary cause, but seems not to have shared John's Leveller beliefs.
+By his own account, Lilburne received the first ten years of his education in Newcastle, almost certainly at the Royal Free Grammar School.
 He also had some schooling in Bishop Auckland.

 In the 1630s, he was apprenticed to John Hewson, who introduced him to the Puritan physician John Bastwick, an active pamphleteer against Episcopacy who was prosecuted by Archbishop William Laud.
 Lilburne's connection with Bastwick, whose "Litany" he had a hand in printing, obliged him to flee to the Netherlands.